bangpound/wikileaks_feeds/README.markdown

 items because each file would contain multiple items.
 For static HTML pages, the files only contain one item.
 Therefore only one item will be created for each cron task.

+Parsing and mapping tags and sources are not implemented.